To make arrangements for a loved one, please call the cemetery office at 706-543-6262.

 Our cemetery staff will work with families to accommodate most wishes.
 Oconee Hill serves all families, both those established in the cemetery as well as new ones.
 We are able to accommodate cremation, full burial, and memorials without remains.
 If you do not know your interment plans, we will be pleased to discuss the specific options available.

 Who can be buried in Oconee Hill?

-Oconee Hill Cemetery is historic with most of Athens' most prominent figures having their final resting place here.
-The cemetery is listed on the National Register of Historic Places, yet there are hundreds of everyday Athenians buried here as well.
-As a non-profit cemetery that was first established as the cemetery for the entire city in 1856, we are the final resting place for people of all faiths and walks of life.
+Oconee Hill Cemetery is open to all.
+It is historic with most of Athens' most prominent figures having their final resting place here.
+The cemetery is listed on the National Register of Historic Places, yet there are thousands of everyday Athenians buried here as well.
+As a non-profit cemetery that was first established as the cemetery for the entire city in 1856, it is the final resting place for people of all faiths and walks of life.
 Oconee Hill continues to serve all citizens of Athens today.

 Do I need to buy a grave or lot, or can I be buried on an established family lot in the cemetery?

 Individuals and families have established thousands of lots in Oconee Hill.
 Many of these lots were created to provide a place for family members to be buried together for generations.
 If you are a descendant of the original owner of a lot, you and your descendants most likely have rights to interment on that lot.
 The staff of Oconee Hill will be happy to help you with establishing rights of interment.

 What if I have family I would like to move from another cemetery?

 For centuries families have moved their loved ones to new resting places, and Oconee Hill is no different.
 Oconee Hill was founded because burials in the old Athens cemetery owned by the University of Georgia became prohibited.
 During the early years of Oconee Hill, several burials were re-interments of families moved from other cemeteries.
 This tradition continues today as families move loved ones from different locations to Oconee Hill.